aledeloss/tm-frontend/README.md

 - Routing structure: I used React router for handling routes, although after implementing it, I noticed that I could have achieved good results with no need of routing.
 - For handling the form data, I decided to use FormData, which is browser native infarce.
 This is a light way of handling data with no need of external libraries.
 - I decided to use TypeScript to have a more rebust project.
 There is a lot a of room for improvement in this matter, but a basic typing was included.
+- I chose yarn, because it is faster than npm.
+However, for consistency between projects, I think that I should have used the same package manager as in the backend.

 ## Known issues

-The following issues shouls be fixed:
+The following issues should be fixed:

 - The app is not fully accessible, since some interactive elements (as the Go back button) are not focusable (because they are actually a href, and so focus has to be added) and some color combinations do not contrast enough.
 - The homepage of the app is sending two getAllTasks requests to the backend.